Cal Poly Mustangs: Broadcast information

 Cal Poly's ESPN Radio affiliate is ESPN 1280 AM The Ticket (KXTK).
 The station has added 101.7 FM carrying Mustangs broadcasts, with greater reach throughout San Luis Obispo County.
 In addition, Chris Sylvester hosts the Mustang Insider podcast with Learfield.
 As of 2021, Big West-telecast events involving Cal Poly switched to ESPN+, while Big Sky-streamed football games featuring the Mustangs also swung to the network approximate to the same time.

+Discontinued programs

+Swimming and diving

+On March 7, 2025, Cal Poly announced it was cutting both men's and women's swimming and diving effective immediately due to budget concerns, associated in part with the impact of House v.
+NCAA.